Skip to content

 Calorie Calculator

-Estimate the number of calories you need each day to maintain, lose, or gain weight.
-Enter your age, gender, height, weight, and activity level to get your Basal Metabolic Rate (BMR) and maintenance calories, plus targets for mild weight loss (-0.5 lb/week), weight loss (-1 lb/week), and weight gain.
+Knowing how many calories you need each day is the foundation of any effective weight management plan.
+This calculator uses your age, gender, height, weight, and activity level to estimate your Basal Metabolic Rate (BMR) and maintenance calories — the number you need to keep your weight stable.
+From there it generates targets for mild weight loss (-0.5 lb/week), standard weight loss (-1 lb/week), and weight gain, so you have a concrete number to build your diet around rather than guessing.

 How Daily Calories Are Calculated